 The Naturalist’s Garden

-Late May to August many small, bright blue, male Azure Damselflies can be seen flying over the pond.
+From late May to August many small, bright blue, male Azure Damselflies can be seen flying over the pond.
 The females are greener and lay their eggs (ovipositing) on plants in the pond.
 The pond is also home to the Large Red Damselfly, Common Darter Dragonfly and Southern Hawker Dragonfly.

 'Many sorts of dragon-flies appear for the first time.
 Swifts devour the small dragon-flies as they first take their flight from out their aurelias, which are lodged on the weeds of ponds.' - Gilbert White, 2nd June, 1770